vinifarias/express-image-server/README.md

 })
 ```

+Searches and stores images in the hard disk.For the multer config uses [multer.DiskStorage](https://github.com/expressjs/multer#diskstorage) engine.

-### Amazon S3
+### Amazon S3 Storage

 Searches and stores images in Amazon S3.
-For the multer config uses [multerS3](https://github.com/anacronw/multer-s3) lib, that export an multer store engine for AWS S3.

 ```ts
 import { S3Storage } from '[lib-name]'